Quick Summary: Gluten-Free Chocolate, Cream & Cherry Cake

 1. Sponge

 Beat the eggs with the sugar until the mixture is very pale, thick and fluffy.
-In a separate bowl, mix the dry ingredients: the flour and cocoa.
-Gradually fold them into the beaten eggs using a spatula, working gently.
+In a separate bowl, mix the dry ingredients: the gluten-free flour, cocoa, and baking powder.
+Gradually fold them into the beaten eggs using a spatula, working gently from bottom to top to keep the batter airy.

 Spread the batter into a baking tin lined with buttered parchment paper.
 Bake at 180°C (350°F) for 45–55 minutes.
 Leave the sponge to cool completely.

-Set aside 100 ml of the cold milk.
-Bring the remaining 400 ml milk to the boil with the sugar and vanilla sugar.
-Dissolve the starch in the reserved 100 ml of cold milk.
-Gradually pour the starch mixture into the boiling milk, stirring constantly, and cook until the mixture thickens.
-Remove from the heat, add the soft butter and stir until the custard is perfectly smooth and creamy.
-Leave to cool, stirring occasionally to prevent a skin from forming.
+Set aside 100 g of the cold milk from the total amount.
+Bring the remaining 400 g of milk to the boil with the sugar and vanilla sugar.
+Completely dissolve the starch in the reserved 100 g of cold milk.
+Gradually pour the starch mixture into the boiling milk, stirring constantly with a whisk, and cook until the mixture thickens into a custard.
+Remove from the heat, add the soft butter and stir until perfectly smooth and creamy.
+Leave to cool.

-Place the pitted cherries in a saucepan with the sugar and starch.
+Place the pitted cherries and sugar in a saucepan and heat until the cherries release their juices.
+Dissolve the starch in 2 tablespoons of cold water, then pour it into the hot cherries while stirring vigorously.
 Cook over a low heat, stirring constantly, until the mixture thickens and turns glossy.
 Set aside to cool.

 Slice the cooled sponge horizontally into three even layers.
 Spread each layer with the cooled cream and the cherry confiture.
 Decorate the top as you wish.
 The cake tastes best after chilling for several hours in the fridge.